 Dried coconut and coconut milk are both great sources of healthy fats.
-Dried coconut is high in fiber and can help regulate blood sugar levels, reduce cholesterol, and support gut health.
-Coconut milk is a creamy dairy alternative (3).
+Dried coconut is high in fiber and can help regulate blood sugar levels, reduce cholesterol, and support gut health, while coconut milk is a creamy dairy alternative (3).

-It also contains minerals such as manganese, iron, copper, and magnesium.
+It also contains minerals including manganese, iron, copper, and magnesium.
 It’s an excellent source of medium-chain triglycerides (MCTs) (3).

 Simple meal idea: Blend frozen bananas with coconut milk for a creamy smoothie or use coconut milk in oatmeal for extra creaminess.

-Vegetables are rarely ever classified as high-calorie simply because they have so few calories.
-But soybean sprouts are an exception to the rule, offering a good source of high-calorie nutrition.
-In comparison to other vegetables, they are much lower in carbs and higher in fat, protein, and calories.
+Vegetables are rarely ever classified as high-calorie simply as they have so few calories.
+However, soybean sprouts are an exception to the rule, offering a good source of high-calorie nutrition.
+Compared to other vegetables, they are much lower in carbs and higher in fat, protein, and calories.

 Simple meal idea: